 Sciatica / Leg Pain

 Comprehensive Sciatica Treatment Through Chiropractic Care and Massage Therapy

 The sciatic nerve is the largest nerve in the body, as anyone who has had sciatica pain can attest.
 The most common cause of sciatica is pinching or irritation of the nerve in the lower back or spine.
-Slipping of a disc, slight displacement of a spinal joint, bone spurs or combinations of all of these problems are the typical causes of sciatica nerve irritation.
+Slipping of a disc, slight displacement of a spinal joint, bone spurs, or combinations of all of these problems are the typical causes of sciatic nerve irritation.

 The Proof Behind the Science of Sciatic Nerve Pain and its Relief

 Chiropractic Sciatica Treatment

 Sciatica is one of the most common conditions for which back surgery is recommended.
 However, back surgery has an extremely low success rate and carries a fairly high risk of complications.
 More recent success in non-surgical treatments for sciatic nerve pain has caused several researchers to back chiropractic care and massage therapy as an alternative.
 Researchers at St. Thomas Hospital recently reported the results of their study on non-surgical treatments for back and sciatic nerve pain in the Journal of Rheumatology.
 When they compared spinal traction, spinal injections, and chiropractic treatment, they found that chiropractic care was the single most effective treatment in the 513 patients studied!
 What’s more, gentle chiropractic care is less risky when compared to injections, and has fewer side-effects than pharmacological treatments.